krainboltgreene/lack/README.md

 Installing with RubyGems
 ========================

-A Gem of Rack is available at rubygems.org.
+A Gem of Lack is available at rubygems.org.
 You can install it with:

     gem install rack